 Publications are consistent on the seasonal nature of acute bronchiolitis (winter: November-March) in temperate climates (grade D, SIGN4).
-They also agree that bronchiolitis is connected with viral infections, mainly RSV (grade B, CCHMC2; grade D, SIGN4), but also associated with other viruses (parainfluenza, adenovirus, influenza, metapneumovirus, rhinovirus, enterovirus, bocavirus) and Mycoplasma pneumoniae.
+They also agree that bronchiolitis is connected with viral infections, mainly RSV (grade B, CCHMC2; grade D, SIGN4), but also associated with other viruses parainfluenza, adenovirus, influenza, metapneumovirus, rhinovirus, enterovirus, bocavirus) and Mycoplasma pneumoniae.
 Concurrent infections have also been described.

-The seasonal nature of RSV in temperate climates is confirmed by an epidemiological study34 conducted in the USA, which found other patterns in other climates (constant activity with increases in summer and autumn in hot, wet climates; constant activity in cold climates).
+The seasonal nature of RSV in temperate climates is confirmed by an other climates (constant activity with increases in sumrautumn in hot, wet climates; constant activity in cold climates). epidemiological study34 conducted in the USA, which found other patterns in other climates (constant activity with increases in summer and